Torrance Estate Planning Lawyers

 - Foregoing a trust: Many people choose to leave assets to their beneficiaries right away, but this can become a recipe for disaster.
 Trusts allow you to decide when beneficiaries receive their assets.

 At first glance, an estate plan appears extremely daunting.
-There isa lot to consider, but with our firm on your side, you're never alone.
-We pride ourselves on offering client-centered strategies that truly work.
+There is a lot to consider, but with our estate planning lawyers in Torrance on your side, you're never alone.
+We ourselves on offering client-centered strategies that truly work.